Carrollton Participates in Nationwide Drug Disposal Event

 The DEA considers prescription drug collection programs the best way to dispose of old or unused drugs as cleaning out medicine cabinets helps to minimize accidental poisoning, overdose, and abuse.
 Notably, flushed, unused prescription drugs can contaminate the water supply and cause widespread harmful effects.

 Proper disposal of unused drugs saves lives and protects the environment.
-Since October 2017, more than 6,325 pounds has been collected through this event at Carrollton’s two drop-off locations.
+Since October 2017, more than 7,362 pounds have been collected through this event at Carrollton’s two drop-off locations.

 If residents require additional means of drug disposal, there are several options available year-round including the drop box in the Carrollton Police Department jail lobby.
 Acceptable items include prescription medications, pills, patches, ointments, over-the-counter medications, vitamins, medication samples, and pet medications.
 No needles or sharps are accepted at the PD jail drop box.

 Republic Services, Carrollton’s residential solid waste provider, offers a curbside Household Hazardous Waste program which includes the careful collection and handling of medical sharps.
-Call 469-451-3713 or email CarrolltonHHW@republicservices.com to set up an appointment for the collection of these items.
+Call 469-451-3713 Monday-Friday, 7 a.m. to 7 p.m. or download the Household Hazardous Waste and Electronic Waste Collection Instructions form by clicking Household Hazardous Waste at cityofcarrollton.com/solidwaste.
+Email the completed form to CarrolltonHHW@republicservices.com to set up an appointment for the collection of these items.

-Medical sharps must be in a sharps container or a plastic container with a screw-on lid.
-You will be mailed a collection bag in which to place the container in preparation for your collection appointment.For more information on the many local resources available for medication disposal, including area pharmacies and FDA disposal recommendations, visit cityofcarrollton.com/drugdisposal.
+Medical sharps must be in a sharps’ container or a plastic container with a screw-on lid.
+Residents will be mailed a collection bag in which to place the container in preparation for the collection appointment.For more information on the many local resources available for medication disposal, including area pharmacies and FDA disposal recommendations, visit cityofcarrollton.com/drugdisposal.